By Hezi Bahry, Product Manager, CloudGuard IaaS, published March 16, 2020

 R80.40 helps improve the efficiency of cloud security engineers, harden threat prevention security for your entire organization and enhance automation of daily tasks and operations.

 This blog will provide a few highlights of the improvements made in the latest release.
+Read this blog for performance improvements in the latest release of R80.40.

 We recommend that CloudGuard IaaS customers upgrade to R80.40 Unified Security to take advantage of all the improvements.